xcatliu/pagic/pagic.org/docs/plugins.md

 In addition to built-in plugins, we also provide some commonly used official plugins, including:

-- `sidebar`: Sidebar plugin, used to parse the `sidebar` configured in `pagic.config.ts`, the theme will render sidebar after the parse is completed
+- `sidebar`: Used to parse the `sidebar` configured in `pagic.config.ts`, the theme will render sidebar after the parse is completed
-- `prev_next`: Previous page and next page plugin, which will determine the link according to the configuration of `sidebar`, the theme will render it to the bottom of the article
+- `prev_next`: Will get the link of previous page and the next page according to the configuration of `sidebar`, the theme will render it to the bottom of the article
 - `ga`: Google Analytics plugin, the plugin will generate a `ReactElement`, the theme will inserted it into the page's `<head>`
-- `gitalk`: Gitalk plugin, add comment function to the page, the plugin will generate a `ReactElement`, the theme will insert it into the bottom of the page
+- `gitalk`: Add comment function to the page, the plugin will generate a `ReactElement`, the theme will insert it into the bottom of the page
+- `blog`: Parse the `md/tsx` file as a post in the specified directory
+- `i18n`: Internationalization plugin, which make the website support multiple languages

 The configuration of these plugins can be viewed in the [Config](./config.md#page-content) chapter.